 Avi’s academic articles have appeared in numerous law journals, including the Yale Law Journal and the New York University Law Review.
 He also often provides commentary on clashes between law and religion, writing for various general audience publications, including the Wall Street Journal, Los Angeles Times, USA Today, and the Forward, and has provided legal commentary for various news outlets, including the New York Times, PBS, and Huffington Post.

-In addition to his academic work, Avi is an executive board member of the Beth Din of America, where he also serves as a consultant on the enforceability of rabbinical arbitration agreements and awards in U.S. courts.
+In addition to his academic work, Avi is Senior Legal Advisor to the Orthodox Union’s Teach Coalition and an executive board member of the Beth Din of America, where he also serves as a consultant on the enforceability of rabbinical arbitration agreements and awards in U.S. courts.